jabirali/fish-abbrfile/README.md

 	abbr -ga 'as' 'apt search'
 	abbr -ga 'ah' 'apt help'

-It's not too bad, but it could be better.
-This plugin lets you accomplish the same by instead maintaining a `~/.config/fish/abbrfile` with the following format:
+Not too bad, but could be better.
+This plugin lets you do the same via a `~/.config/fish/abbrfile`:

 	# Version control.
 	g:  git